 - Wearing tight-fitting shoes that cramp the toes

 - Plastic shoes that make the feet hot and sweaty

 - Direct contact with the skin of a person infected with Athlete’s Foot

-- People with a weak immunity system can easily be infected with the fungus causing Athlete’s Foot
+- People with a weak immune system can easily be infected with the fungus causing Athlete’s Foot

-- it is a condition caused by a fungus called Tricophyton rubrum
+- it is a condition caused by a fungus called Trichophyton rubrum

 - warm, moist conditions are best suited for the fungus to grow

 - Athlete’s Foot can spread from person to person through direct contact

 - with proper care and hygiene Athlete's Foot can be cured

 - there are over the counter medicines that are effective to kill the fungus